Trematoda: Eusociality

 One species of trematoda, Haplorchis pumilio, has evolved eusociality involving a colony of them creating a class of sterile soldiers.
 One fluke invades a host and establishes a colony of dozens to thousands of clones that work together to take it over.
 Since rival trematode species might also invade and replace them, a specialized caste of sterile soldier trematodes protects the colony.

 Soldiers are smaller, more mobile, and develop along a different pathway than sexually mature reproductives.
 One big difference is their mouthparts (pharynx), which are five times as big as those of the reproductives.
 They make up nearly a quarter of the volume of the soldier.
-These soldiers don't have a germinal mass, can't metamorphose to be reproductive, and are, therefore, obligately sterile.
+These soldiers do not have a germinal mass, cannot metamorphose to be reproductive, and are, therefore, obligately sterile.

 Soldiers are readily distinguished from the immature and mature reproductive worms.
 Soldiers are more aggressive than reproductives, attacking heterospecific trematodes that infect their host in vitro.
-Interestingly, H. pumilio soldiers do not attack conspecifics from other colonies.
+H. pumilio soldiers do not attack conspecifics from other colonies.

 The soldiers are not evenly distributed throughout the host body.
 They're found in the highest numbers in the basal visceral mass, where competing trematodes tend to multiply during the early phase of infection.
 This strategic positioning allows them to effectively defend against invaders, similar to how soldier distribution patterns are seen in other animals with defensive castes.

 They "appear to be an obligately sterile physical caste, akin to that of the most advanced social insects".
-Reflecting on their use for understanding the evolution of animal social castes, one review commented, "trematodes are a lineage for sociobiologists to keep a careful watch on!"